homebridge/homebridge/README.md

 # Getting Started

 OK, if you're still excited enough about ordering Siri to make your coffee (which, who wouldn't be!) then here's how to set things up.
-First, clone this repo:
+First, clone this repo and set up the project:

     $ git clone https://github.com/nfarina/homebridge.git
     $ cd homebridge
-    $ npm install
+    $ script/bootstrap

-**Node**: You'll need to have NodeJS version 0.12.x or better installed for required submodule `HAP-NodeJS` to load.
+**Node**: You'll need to have NodeJS version 0.12.x or better installed for required submodule `HAP-NodeJS` to load as well as the `forever` node package..

+The server won't do anything until you've edited your `config.json` file containing your home devices (or _accessories_ in HomeKit parlance) or platforms you wish to make available to iOS.
+The sample configuration has been copied for you into `config.json`.
+It includes declarations for all supported accessories and platforms.
+Remove everything except for the accessories and platforms you'll be using.

 Now you should be able to run the homebridge server:

     $ cd homebridge
-    $ npm run start
-    Starting Homebridge server...
-    Couldn't find a config.json file [snip]

-The server won't do anything until you've created a `config.json` file containing your home devices (or _accessories_ in HomeKit parlance) or platforms you wish to make available to iOS.
-You can start by copying and modifying the included `config-sample.json` file which includes declarations for all supported accessories and platforms.

-Once you've added your devices and/or platforms, you should be able to run the server again and see them initialize:

-    $ npm run start
+    $ script/server

     Starting Homebridge server...
     Loading 6 accessories...
     [Speakers] Initializing 'Sonos' accessory...